glimpseio/GIO/README.md

 ## Modules & Workspaces

-The Glimpse project is broken into a number of different workspaces, each which contains one more more module and unit tests.
-This modularity provides separations of concerns and help build performance.
+The Glimpse project is divided into a number of different workspaces, each which contains one more more module and unit tests.
+This modularity provides separation of concerns and help build performance.

 A high-level overview of the modules is as follows:

 ### [BricBrac](https://github.com/glimpseio/BricBrac)
 Data structures and utilities for `Codable` models.
 15k SLOC.
- * [BricBrac/BricBrac](https://github.com/glimpseio/BricBrac/tree/master/Sources/BricBrac): Provides `OneOf2` *"Either"* type and other utilities for `Codable` support.
+ * [BricBrac/BricBrac](https://github.com/glimpseio/BricBrac/tree/master/Sources/BricBrac): Provides JSON utilities and structures for `Codable` support, such as a `OneOf2` *"Either"* type.
- * [BricBrac/Curio](https://github.com/glimpseio/BricBrac/tree/master/Sources/Curio): Generates `Codable` structs from [JSON Schema](http://json-schema.org) definitions.
+ * [BricBrac/Curio](https://github.com/glimpseio/BricBrac/tree/master/Sources/Curio): Swift `struct` code-generator for [JSON Schema](http://json-schema.org) definitions.

  ### [Glib](https://github.com/glimpseio/Glib)
  Common shared utilities for parsing, logging, platform interaction, etc. 22k SLOC.